Aliases for STAU1 Gene

 GeneCards Summary for STAU1 Gene

 STAU1 (Staufen Double-Stranded RNA Binding Protein 1) is a Protein Coding gene.
-GO annotations related to this gene include poly(A) RNA binding and double-stranded RNA binding.
-An important paralog of this gene is TARBP2.
+Diseases associated with STAU1 include Influenza and Noonan Syndrome 1.
+Gene Ontology (GO) annotations related to this gene include double-stranded RNA binding.
+An important paralog of this gene is STAU2.

 UniProtKB/Swiss-Prot for STAU1 Gene